rif/gmail2go/README.md

 Simple gmail multiple accounts cli mail checker.

-The passwords are kept in an encrypted configuration file
+Uses atom feed to get the unread emails.
+The user/passwords are kept in an encrypted configuration file.

 Install
 -------